heistp/scetrace/README.md

 ## Todo

-- Distinguish clearly between captured and real timescale stats, mainly for packets per second and throughput, then emit both at end of both live capture and file parsing
+- Organize Result struct
+- See if there's a way to get all mutable values out of Data
 - Split IP, TCP, Ethernet and SCE stats
 - Calculate variance and stddev of throughput and TCP RTT
-- Add a metric for burstiness
+- Add a metric for burstiness of packet arrival times and SCE signaling
 - QUIC support
 - IRTT support